Obtaining Access to Qurantined E-mails

-Carbonio’s LDAP passwords employ the SHA-512 algorithm by default.
+Carbonio’s LDAP credentials are encrypted using the SHA-512 technique by default.
 While this algorithm is safe and has no known flaws, some institutions may require a more secure method.

 Carbonio now supports LDAP password storing using the Argon2 algorithm as of version 23.4.0.